 Flea shampoos & collars: Most veterinarians do not recommend flea shampoos or collars for puppies or adult dogs because they are not very effective, Grognet says.
 There is an exception: The Seresto collar is designed to slowly release its active chemicals (imidacloprid and flumethrin).
 This product may be useful at stopping flea larvae from molting.
 Seresto is effective against fleas and ticks for up to 8 months and can be used on a dog as young as 7 weeks old.
 Speak with your veterinarian about this option.

 Grognet also points out that some flea shampoos can be beneficial for nursing dogs because it will prevent exposing the puppies to the chemicals, which are washed off with the shampoo.
 Some experts swear by bathing a flea-infested pregnant dog or young puppy in Dawn dish detergent, but Grognet is wary of this method.
 “It strips out the dog’s natural oils and does not kill fleas,” he says.
-If you do use this method, Jerry Klein, AKC’s Chief Veterinary Officer, advises being thorough in rinsing.
+If you do use this method, Jerry Klein, AKC’s Chief Veterinary Officer, advises being thorough when rinsing.
 “Many times the rinsing should take longer than the lathering,” Klein says.
 “This complete rinse after a shampoo is one of the most important aspects of any bath, and is often hurried in many cases.”

 Consult with your veterinarian before using any product on your dog, especially if she’s pregnant or nursing.